michaelthielemans/ProjectHosting/Kubernetes/cilium/install_cilium_cni.md

 kubectl get nodes -o wide
 ```

-## For existing installations with kube-proxy running as a DaemonSet, remove it by using the following commands below.
+## !-ONLY-! for existing installations with kube-proxy running as a DaemonSet

+If you initialized the new cluster with the default addons, kube-proxy will be enabled and running.
+Cilium can replace this addon with a eBPF based alternative.
+Remove it by using the following commands below.
 Be aware that removing kube-proxy will break existing service connections.
 It will also stop service related traffic until the Cilium replacement has been installed.
 ```
 kubectl -n kube-system delete ds kube-proxy